akitaonrails/manga-downloadr/README.md

 Crystal is also super fast (because its compiled to native code) and has very good concurrency (through the use of Go-like CSP channels).

 This Ruby version uses native Threads.
 Because this is I/O intensive, we assume we can run several HTTP requests concurrently.
 But because Threads have significantly more overhead than Elixir or Crystal architectures, we will be limited by Ruby's MRI interpreter.

+There is not a test mode you can use for benchmark purposes:

+    time bin/manga-downloadr --test
+    # or in JRuby:
+    # time jruby --dev -S bin/manga-downloadr --test

+This will use One-Punch Man as a test sample and you can also turn on the cache to not have external I/O interference

+    time bin/manga-downloadr --test --cache

 ## Contributing